Research, Commercialization and Outreach

 - Discloses each Significant Financial Interest (SFI) held by the Investigator or a Covered Family Member3 that is reasonably related to the Investigator's Institutional Responsibilities4

-Each Financial Disclosure Statement will be reviewed, and if an SFI is identified, Erin Sherman, Research Compliance Officer, will contact the Investigator to determine if a financial conflict of interest (FCOI) exists and develop a Management Plan specifying the steps to be taken to manage, reduce or eliminate the FCOI.
+Each Financial Disclosure Statement will be reviewed, and if an SFI is identified, Caroline Lutz, Research Compliance and Export Control Officer, will contact the Investigator to determine if a financial conflict of interest (FCOI) exists and develop a Management Plan specifying the steps to be taken to manage, reduce or eliminate the FCOI.

 1 Investigator means the project director or principal Investigator and any other person, regardless of title or position, who is responsible for the design, conduct or reporting of Research or Research Activities.